0xc0dec/demos/README.md

 ## About
-A set of graphics demos for learning and playing around.
-Written in C++14 and is (hopefully) clean and self-documented.
-Project files provided are for Visual Studio 2017.
-All dependencies are included, the solution should "just compile" from the get-go.
+A set of graphics demos made for learning and playing around with.
+Code is (hopefully) clean and self-documented, to the best of my abilities.
+All dependencies are included, project files provided are for Visual Studio 2017.
+The solution should "just compile" from the get-go.

 ## Demos